Understanding and Managing Prolapse After Birth

 When used in tandem these two measurements give a prognosis for return to fitness, work, activities and possibly the need for a pessary.

-• Pelvic Floor Physical Therapy – During physical therapy we address the prolapse specifically.
+• Pelvic Floor Physical Therapy – During physical therapy, we address the prolapse specifically.
 However, many PT clinics commonly overlook how your stress nervous system impacts the feeling of prolapse, and stage of prolapse.
-Through our clinical experience we see an improvement in the stage of prolapse after providing hands on treatment focused on balancing the stress and relaxation nervous system.
-Our patients also report a significant improvement in symptoms after these treatments.
+Through our clinical experience, we see an improvement in the stage of prolapse after providing hands on treatment focused on balancing the stress and relaxation nervous system.
+As a result, our patients also report a significant improvement in symptoms after these treatments.
 Pelvic floor muscle contraction with the cue “squeeze the anus” has been shown to improve pelvic floor muscle strength.
+We go beyond pelvic floor training by identifying the muscles that support your body.
+We assess the glutes, inner thighs and abs during an internal assessment, to determine their impact on your prolapse and create a tailored plan for better support and function.

-• Pessary – It’s a device that is fitted and placed into your vagina to support the uterus, bladder or other organs.
+• Pessary – A pessary is a device that is fitted and placed into your vagina to support the uterus, bladder or other organs.
 It is a common misconception that you cannot wear a pessary and have pelvic floor physical therapy.
-Actually you can wear a pessary and perform pelvic floor physical therapy.
-In fact these two can be complimentary and when done in tandem will maximize results.
+In addition to internal support, we provide pelvic floor physical therapy.
+In fact, these two can be complimentary and when done in tandem will maximize results.
 A reduction in prolapse stage can occur with a combination of pessary and pelvic floor physical therapy.

-At Optimize Pelvic Health, we believe the foundation for pelvic health is the stress nervous system.
+At Optimize Pelvic Health, we believe the foundation for pelvic health is the stress nervous system and a whole body approach.

 • We assess and provide hands on strategies to balance the stress nervous system.